 Other information on LaMance Falls.

-This rapid is a boulder field that is divided by an island.
+This rapid is a boulder field divided by an island.
 The left line can be run at higher flows but at low water, there is a narrow chute that has several pin rocks.
 We portaged it at 4.6ft.

 The right line seems to carry more water.
-Just be careful in the entrance as there is a badly undercut boulder on the left that a lot of the water going under.
+Just be careful in the entrance as there is a badly undercut boulder on the left that has a lot of water going under.
 Many portage the entrance, walk 20ft and seal launch back in.

 Just pick your way through this field of boulders.
 A few are undercut.
 You might need to take a quick scout.